jeff-hykin/iilvd_interface/README.md

-NOTE!: Currently A&M is blocking connections, so this process will fail.
-I'm working on getting this resolved

 # Overview
 - download code with git clone
+- install pip modules
+- connect to the tamu VPN
-- import a module
+- import the classes
-- tell the module what videos you want to retrieve
+- tell the classes what videos you want to retrieve

 # What does repo provide?
 - Lets you query what kinds of videos are avalible
 - Lets you analyze duration, fps, height-in-pixels, related videos, etc
 - Auto-downloads videos and retrieves them frame-by-frame as cv2 images

+If you have any challenges getting it setup, or if the code is broken, [create an issue on GitHub](https://github.com/jeff-hykin/iilvd_interface/issues)

 <br><br>